Nara Cherry Blossom 2026: Best Spots & Forecast

 Do cherry blossoms and deer appear in the same area in Nara?

 Yes.
 In Nara Park, cherry trees are spread across open lawns and forest paths where deer roam freely.
-This makes it easy to see and photograph cherry blossoms in Nara with deer in the same frame, especially in the morning.
+This makes it easy to photograph cherry blossoms in Nara with deer in the same frame.

 Is Nara Park very crowded during sakura season?

 Nara Park does get busy around midday, but it is generally less crowded than major Kyoto cherry blossom spots.
-Visiting early in the morning or on weekdays offers a noticeably calmer experience.
+Visiting early in the morning offers a calmer experience.

 Can I see cherry blossoms in Nara without visiting Mount Yoshino?